tdauth/dmdf/README.md

 It has to be installed into the subdirectory "jasshelper" of the Warcraft III directory.
 It has to be used instead of pjass since there is a memory exhausted bug in "pjass" (http://www.wc3c.net/showpost.php?p=1115263&postcount=154).

+# JassNewGenPack or SharpCraft World Editor Extended Bundle
+Use either the [JassNewGenPack](https://www.hiveworkshop.com/threads/jass-newgen-pack-official.290525/) or the [SharpCraft World Editor Extended Bundle](https://www.hiveworkshop.com/threads/sharpcraft-world-editor-extended-bundle.292127) to create and modify maps of the modification.
+These tools allow the usage of vJass and disable the Doodad limit of the World Editor.

 # Advanced Script Library
 The Advanced Script Library (short ASL) is the core of this modification.
 Its code can be found in the ddirectory `src/ASL`.